jessitron/git-happens/dojo.md

 ## try to push our changes
 * oh crap, it won't go
 * fetch again
 * try to rebase.
-Notice conflicts, get frustrated.
+Notice conflicts.
+Get frustrated.
+* `git rebase --abort`
-* git rerere remembers merges so you never have to do the same one twice: `git config --global rerere.enabled true`
+* git rerere remembers merges so you never have to do the same one twice:
-* rebase --abort
+* `git config --global rerere.enabled true`

 ## merge our changes in
 * set up the mergetool first